Connect to and manage Looker in Microsoft Purview (Preview)

 - Save your Looker API3 key's client secret in the key vault's secret.

 To access client ID and client secret, navigate to Looker ->Admin -> Users -> Select Edit on a user -> Select EditKeys -> Use the Client ID and Client Secret or create a new one.

 To understand more on credentials, refer to the link here

-Project filter - Scope your scan by providing a semicolon separated list of Looker projects.
-This option is used to select looks and dashboards by their parent project.
+Model filter - Scope your scan by providing a semicolon separated list of Looker models.
+This option is used to select looks and dashboards by their parent model.